rmlockerd/laminar/README.md

 #### Particle Success / Failure
 Particles have a simple mechanism for flagging success and failure.
-To signal failure, simply call `.fail` on the context.
+To signal failure, simply call `.fail!` on the context.
 ```ruby
 context.fail!
 ```